st-korn/KornToDoList/README.md

 * MongoDB collections are **UpperCamelCase** (eg `SetPasswordLinks`)
 * All MongoDB field names must be **lowercase**, in contrast to the fields of structures in Go.
 Do not forget to use correct case of collection fileds in all Go-routines (eg. `passwordmd5`).
 * EMail addresses must be stored in database only in **lowercase** style also.
-It's a good way to lowercase incomming email address in every Go server-function.
+It's a good way to lowercase incomming email address in every backend Go-routine.

 # How we name classes and id's in HTML DOM?